Understanding Financial Aid

 Based on merit; do not need to be repaid

-We have partnered with RaiseMe, where you can now earn incremental, performance-based scholarships called micro-scholarships from our institution for your achievements throughout high school––both in and outside the classroom.
+Whether you are an incoming freshman or a transfer student, scholarship opportunities are available!
+Also, APU has partnered with RaiseMe, where you can now earn incremental, performance-based scholarships called micro-scholarships from our institution for your achievements––both in and outside the classroom.
 As you progress through high school, you will have a clear view into the minimum amount of scholarships or grants you can expect from Azusa Pacific before you apply.
 Create a free portfolio to earn on Raise.Me.

 (e.g., APU Grant, Cal Grant, Pell Grant)